meakbiyik/meakbiyik.github.io/_news/announcement_iclr_preprint.md

 related_posts: false
 ---

-New work on multimodal egocentric trajectory prediction is accepted to ICML 2025.
+New work on multimodal egocentric trajectory prediction is accepted to ICLR 2025.